 IPv6 is the next-generation IP protocol that will replace IPv4.
 IPv4 is the current and the most popular IP protocol and used for 40 years.
-Even there are plans to jump IPv6 there are different technical problems that prevent the transition from IPv4 to IPv6.
-In daily life, normal users do not require IPV6 in most of the cases and it comes enabled by default for Windows, Linux, and MacOSX operating systems.
+Even though there are plans to jump IPv6 there are different technical problems that prevent the transition from IPv4 to IPv6.
+In daily life, normal users do not require IPV6 in most cases and it comes enabled by default for Windows, Linux, and MacOSX operating systems.
 In this tutorial, we will learn how to disable IPv6.

 Check If IPv6 Is Enabled?

-Even the IPv6 is enabled by default also the current network and intermediate systems should support it to properly use IPv6.
-We can check if the IPv6 is enabled and can connect to the internet via the IPv6 address with the http://test-ipv6.com .
+Even if the IPv6 is enabled by default also the current network and intermediate systems should support it to properly use IPv6.
+We can check if the IPv6 is enabled and can connect to the internet via the IPv6 address the http://test-ipv6.com .
 Just browse this website in order to check if the IPv6 is enabled.

 Disable IPv6 From Network Adaptor Properties For Windows

-The most popular way to disable IPv6 is using the Network Adaptor Properties which is provided via the network configuration.
-The network configuration can be opened in different ways for different Windows versions but very similar in general.
+The most popular way to disable IPv6 is using the Network Adaptor Properties which are provided via the network configuration.
+The network configuration can be opened in different ways for different Windows versions but is very similar in general.
 Open the Control Panel -> Network Connections will list the current network adaptors which can be an Ethernet Interface or Wireless interface.
-Then we will right-click to the network interface we want to disable IPv6.
+Then we will right-click on the network interface we want to disable IPv6.
 Also, the wireless interfaces may be enabled for the IPv6 and can be disabled easily by using the same steps as below.

 Disable IPv6 From PowerShell For Windows

 PowerShell provides the Disable-NetAdapterBinding command in order to disable some features and protocols for a specific interface.
 We can disable IPv6 with this command by specifying the network interface name and IPv6 component name which is “ms_tcpip6“.
-First, we will list current Network interfaces and enabled with the Get-NetAdapterBinding command like below.
+First, we will list current Network interfaces and enable them with the Get-NetAdapterBinding command like below.

 We have learned that the IPv6 is enabled which is shown as True for the command output.
 We will disable the IPv6 for the interface named Ethernet0 with the Disable-NetAdapterBinding command like below.
 But keep in mind that the PowerShell should be opened with Administrator privileges which are described below.
 If not you will get an “Access is denied” error.